Bruin-Spacecraft-Group/fcmcfc/SensorList.md

 * Communications Transciever:
 	* Potential Options: (Which one will we be using?)
-		* LimeSDR for data, functionality, and prototyping​
+		* LimeSDR for data, functionality, and prototyping
 		* Nanoavionics S-Band Transciever

 * DCIU:
 	* UART connection
-	* CDH simply commands "Startup", "Throttle Level 1", "Shutdown" etc.​
+	* CDH simply commands "Startup", "Throttle Level 1", "Shutdown" etc.
-	* Contains entire logic structure, calibration data, and throttle table for MiXI​
+	* Contains entire logic structure, calibration data, and throttle table for MiXI
 	* (Is there a specification of the commands we can send?)